Home Running Blog Site Index Link To Us Contact Us

 Racing Conditions

-Competitors - The presence of other athletes, providing a threat to you achieving what you want to, produces stress and adrenalin.
+- Competitors - The presence of other athletes, providing a threat to you achieving what you want to, produces stress and adrenaline.
 This can affect you well before, as well as during, the race, particularly if you have to warm up in a confined area with everyone discussing how well they have been running.
+This is where having done races in the build-up will prepare you to cope with the pressure of other competitors on the big day.

-Acclimatising to the Unknown - On race days you want to avoid external pressure as much as possible, so make sure you know where you are going and allow plenty of time.
+- Acclimatising to the Unknown - On race days you want to avoid external pressure as much as possible, so make sure you know where you are going and leave plenty of time to get to the venue early.
 You don’t want to waste energy worrying that you won’t make it.
 Also, when at a meeting it can be useful to find a quiet place away from the hussle and bussle to warm up - this can make it feel more like a normal training session.
 The required adrenalin will come when you assemble near the start with everyone else.